This document uses the following terms:

 Replica Member (FRS Replica): A member of a replica set.
 Replica contains machine-specific information.

-Replica Set: In the FRS, the replication of files and directories according to a predefined topology and schedule on a specific folder.
+replica set: In File Replication Service (FRS), the replication of files and directories according to a predefined topology and schedule on a specific folder.
 The topology and schedule are collectively called a replica set.
 A replica set contains a set of replicas, one for each machine that participates in replication.

 Replica Tree Root: The folder whose "children" (that is, files and folders) are replicated.